quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 second octet of the decrypted connection ID and occupy continuous octets beyond that.

-The configuration agent selects a zero-padding length.
-This SHOULD be at least four octets to allow detection of non-compliant DCIDs.
-The server ID and zero- padding length MUST sum to no more than 16 octets.
-They SHOULD sum to no more than 12 octets, to provide servers adequate space to encode their own opaque data.
+They server ID length MUST be no more than 16 octets and SHOULD sum to no more than 12 octets, to provide servers adequate space to encode their own opaque data.